What increases the risks?

 People who play sports or have jobs that carry a high risk of eye injuries might also prefer LASEK because a thinner flap in the cornea means the cornea will be less vulnerable to serious damage should the flap be torn before it can heal.

 Implantable lenses.
-Phakic intraocular lenses are implantable lenses that are surgically inserted in front of the natural lens to improve vision.
+Special corrective lenses (phakic intraocular lenses) are surgically inserted in front of the natural lens to improve vision.

 - Bioptics.
 Bioptics combines one or more techniques, such as implantable lenses and LASIK, to treat nearsightedness or farsightedness.